mhvwerts/randommw/README.md

 In the folder `original_ziggurat_code_doornik` the source code of the original [ZIP archive](https://www.doornik.com/research/ziggurat_code.zip) by Doornik is conserved.
 The compiled executables from the ZIP file have been removed for security reasons, and the "makefile" folders for gcc have been renamed to emphasize the 32-bit *vs* 64-bit nature of the targeted executables.
 The file contents have been left intact.

-The files necessary for development (`zignor.c`, `zignor.h`, `zigrandom.c` and `zigrandom.h`) have been copied from `original_ziggurat_code_doornik` to the root folder. `zignor` and `zigrandom` were merged into `randommw` and have undergone further changes.
+The files necessary for development (`zignor.c`, `zignor.h`, `zigrandom.c` and `zigrandom.h`) have been copied from `original_ziggurat_code_doornik` to the root folder. `zignor` and `zigrandom` were merged into `randommw.h` and have undergone further changes.
 The modifications only concern the structure of the code, not the fundamental algorithms.
 The function`DRan_MWC8222()` generates random doubles with full 52-bit mantissa resolution (instead of 32-bit in Doornik's original) via two iterations of the MWC8222 generator (see [24]).

 The MWC8222 RNG is a "lag-256 multiply-with-carry" 32-bit random number generator[25] with a period of about 2^8222.
 Not to be confused with other multiply-with-carry generators called MWC256, that do not have such a big state and period.